vgaysin1/gander/protocol.md

 -----

-# Part 3: DESeq2 GANDER
+# Part 3: DESeq2 with GANDER

 > [!NOTE]
 > **A MUST for Data Analysis with Gander: Minimize Context Noise**